sanusatyadarshi/niveshak-ai/README.md

 **NiveshakAI** is a personal AI agent designed to help you become a smarter, data-driven fundamental investor.
 It reads and understands your chosen investing books, analyzes company annual reports, and provides buy/sell recommendations along with detailed explanations — all shaped by your personalized investor philosophy.

+**🚀 Now featuring a complete local RAG pipeline!** NiveshakAI runs entirely on your machine using:

+- **Local LLM**: DeepSeek R1 7B via Ollama (no API costs!)
+- **Local Embeddings**: Nomic-embed-text model
+- **Local Vector DB**: Qdrant for knowledge storage
+- **Ready Knowledge Base**: Philip Fisher's "Common Stocks and Uncommon Profits" pre-ingested

-Inspired by classic investing wisdom and powered by modern LLMs and vector search, NiveshakAI is your intelligent investing companion.
+Inspired by classic investing wisdom and powered by modern local AI, NiveshakAI is your intelligent investing companion.

 ---

 ## Features

-- 📚 Ingest investing books from any market (e.g. Warrent Buffet, Philip Fisher)
+- 📚 **Local Knowledge Ingestion**: Automatically process investing books (PDF, EPUB) with local embeddings
-- 📄 Parse and analyze company annual reports from multiple markets
+- 📄 **Annual Report Analysis**: Parse and analyze company financial reports
-- 🧠 Embed your investor persona and risk profile for tailored recommendations
+- 🧠 **Personalized AI**: Embed your investor persona and risk profile for tailored recommendations
-- 📊 Perform fundamental valuations like Discounted Cash Flow (DCF) and P/E ratio
-- 🤖 Answer your queries with transparent explanations and data-backed reasoning
+- 📊 **Fundamental Valuations**: DCF, P/E ratio, and other valuation models
+- 🤖 **Local RAG Pipeline**: Ask investment questions powered by your ingested knowledge base
+- 🛠️ **Privacy-First**: Runs entirely locally with Ollama (DeepSeek R1) + Qdrant - no data leaves your machine
-- 🛠️ CLI interface for easy interaction, with future plans for web UI
+- 📱 **CLI Interface**: Easy command-line interaction with future web UI planned
+- ⚡ **Pre-loaded Content**: Ships with Philip Fisher's investment wisdom ready to query

 ---